ChicagoPark/ADV-DL/README.md

 > > <img width="350" alt="IMG" src="https://user-images.githubusercontent.com/73331241/169432701-0d4d858e-da24-43ca-a9fa-7b555e8bb0a5.png">

-if any layer's magintude of gradient is smaller than the magintude of weight, then we can notice the vanishing gradient at that layer
+If any layer's magintude of gradient is smaller than the magintude of weight, then we can notice the vanishing gradient at that layer

-Normalization
+'Normalization'

 How to prevent vanishing (or exploding) gradients?

 inserting layers either before or after the Conv layers that scaled up(for vanishing grad) or scaled down(for exploding grad) the activation